If you’ve been a small accommodation provider for a while, you’ve probably come across the term ‘rate parity’.

 Improve the booking process

 The ease of booking directly with you needs to match if not be smoother than booking with OTAs.
-Make sure it’s easy to understand what rooms are available and at what rate (don’t overwhelm with too many choices), and that it looks and feels secure to make a booking with you.
+Make sure it’s easy to understand what rooms are available and at what rate (don’t overwhelm with too many choices), and that it looks and feels secure to make a booking directly through your website.

 A good channel manager will allow you to easily push the most up to date room rates (and inventory) to all of your connected OTAs.
 For example, Little Hotelier connects you to hundreds of online distribution channels.